AshBT/pyobd/README.md

 The program is run by typing:
 > python3 pyobd.py

-The engine must be running before connecting, for the program to connect and display all the sensor data.
-It also will connect if the engine is not running but the contact must be on.
-But without contact, the program will not connect to the ECU at all.
+The ignition must be on, to connect to it and display data(key turned one level before engine start).
+Although most of the sensors are visible only when the engine is running.

-The program works, but it is still a work in progress.
-I will support it, do bugfixes, test it on Windows 10 and add new functionalities.
+The program works nice and I will also add new functionalities to it.

 ![ELM327](/elm327.jpg)